 10. Protect your wp-config for improved website security

-This is one of the security issues that is a bit controversial.
+This is one of the issues that is a bit controversial.
 Not everybody agrees with doing this.

 - Start with disabling editing PHP files from dashboard, which is where the attacker will concentrate after hacking through an access point.
 Add this to wp-config.php